 All courses and majors in the College of Adult and Professional Studies are designed to meet the specific needs of working adults.

-- Request official transcripts be sent from the high school and/or college(s) registrar’s office directly to Friends University Admissions Processing Department.
+- Request official transcripts be sent from your high school and/or previous college(s) registrar’s office directly to Friends University Admissions Processing Department.

 - Have a “C” average (2.0 on a 4.0 scale) for all transfer work attempted

-- Provide college transcripts from all regionally accredited colleges where he or she previously attended prior to admission.
+- Provide college transcripts from all regionally accredited colleges where you previously attended prior to admission.

-Note: Transfer Credit: Credit is transferred with the grade earned in the course at the institution where the course was taken.
+Note: Credits are transferred with the grade earned in the course at the institution where the course was taken.
 All grades are calculated for a transfer GPA, including courses that might have been deleted from consideration by an “academic fresh start” at the transferring institution.
-Students should be aware that credits may be transcripted but not counted toward major or graduation requirements.
+Students should be aware that credits may be transferred but not counted toward major or graduation requirements.
 “D” grades in major courses and certain other courses are not accepted toward graduation.
-No remedial coursework will be accepted as either earned hours or hours toward graduation.
-Friends University will not transcript credit for any coursework that did not receive credit at the transferring institution.
+No remedial course work will be accepted as either earned hours or hours toward graduation.
+Friends University will not transcript credit for any course work that did not receive credit at the transferring institution.